 breeding, or through genetic engineering.
 Biofortification differs from

-ordinary fortification because it focuses on making plant foods more
+because it focuses on making plant foods more

 nutritious as the plants are growing, rather than having nutrients added

 to the foods when they are being processed.

 Localize Vertical Farm

 builds smart indoor farms near cities, growing fresher, pesticide-free